Skip to main content

 Performance

-The files like CSV are very slow to query, so it is recommended to load the data into the DuckDB database or parquet files to improve the performance.
-The DuckDB can read the parquet files directly from the object storage, so you can use it as a data source in Hugr.
+Files like CSV are very slow to query, so it is recommended to load the data into the DuckDB database or Parquet files to improve performance.
+DuckDB can read Parquet files directly from object storage, so you can use them as a data source in Hugr.

 Examples

-You can find the examples of the DuckDB data source:
+You can find examples of the DuckDB data source: